Avalanche vs. Ducks: Betting Trends, Odds, Advanced Stats

 Avalanche Betting Insights

-- The Avalanche have compiled a 14-7 record when favored on the moneyline this season.
+- The Avalanche have won 14 of their 22 games when favored on the moneyline this season (63.6%).

 Avalanche vs Ducks Additional Info